sabyrzhan/learning-progress/distributed_systems.md

 4. Byzantine - node's behavior is anomalic.
 The server is reponding different responses for the same request.
 It might be due to bugs, malicious actor or smth similar.

 ## Multiple deliveries of a message
-There might be cases when system A fails to send a message to system B. But mitigate this issue, system A can re-send the message by implementing retry mechanism.
+There might be cases when system A fails to send a message to system B. But to mitigate this issue, system A can re-send the message by implementing retry mechanism.
 So in order to avoid double processing of the same message the systems can use following approaches:
-* idempotency - no matter how much time system A sends the message, system B responds with success status ensuring it processed only once.
+* idempotency - no matter how much time system A sends the message, system B responds with success status ensuring it is processed only once.
 * de-duplication - it is the same as idempotency, except that unique ID is assigned to a message before sending it.
-So by that ID system ensures the message on processed once.
+So by that ID system ensures the message was processed once.

 The difference between the two above is idempotency adds additional restrictions to the system.
-Whereas in second item we can make sure by another addition.
+Whereas in second case we can make sure by the message ID, which means not only receiver, but also sender takes part in it.
+Specifically for ID generation.

+I have also want to point out, that there are differences in delivery and processing:
+* delivery - can occur multiple times and we means delivery to the endpoint at hardware level;
+* processing - occurs mostly at software level.

+When designing the system we should assume that **delivery** happens multiple times, and **processing** should occur only one-time.
+These themselves implement such semantics like **at-most-once** and **at-least-once**.

 ## Three pillars of observability